-The primary function of the audit committee (the "Committee") is to assist the Board of Directors in fulfilling its financial oversight responsibilities by reviewing the financial reports and other financial information provided by Integra Resources Corp. (the "Company") to regulatory authorities and shareholders, the Company's systems of internal controls regarding finance and accounting, and the Company's auditing, accounting and financial reporting processes.
+The primary function of the audit committee (the "Committee") is to assist the Board of Directors in fulfilling its financial oversight responsibilities by reviewing the financial reports and other financial information provided by the Senior Management of Integra Resources Corp. (the "Company") to regulatory authorities and shareholders, the Company's systems of internal controls regarding finance and accounting, and the Company's auditing, accounting and financial reporting processes.
 Consistent with this function, the Committee will encourage continuous improvement of, and should foster adherence to, the Company's policies, procedures and practices at all levels.
 The Committee's primary duties and responsibilities are to:

-- Serve as an independent and objective party to monitor the Company's financial reporting and internal control system and review the Company's financial statements. - Oversee the audit of the Company's financial statements. - Review and appraise the performance of the Company's external auditors. - Provide an open avenue of communication among the Company's auditors, senior management and the Board of Directors.
+- Serve as an independent and objective party to monitor the Company's financial reporting and internal control system and review the Company's financial statements - Oversee the audit of the Company's financial statements - Oversee the Company's compliance with legal and regulatory requirements as they relate to accounting and financial controls and anti-corruption and bribery issues - Review the independence and the performance of the Company's external auditors - Provide an open avenue of communication among the Company's auditors, senior management and the Board of Directors.

-2. Composition
+2. Composition and Operation